WISDOM FOR LIVING DAILY DEVOTIONAL

 1. Belshazzar failed to learn from history.
 He should have learnt from the life of Nebuchadnezzar, his father (Daniel 5:22) and behaved himself (actually ancient records say his real father was Nabonidus).
 In verses 18-22, Daniel referred to the failure of Belshazzar to learn from Nebuchadnezzar.
 Verse 22 says he knew all this – all that happened to Nebuchadnezzar.
 He wasn’t ignorant of it.

 2. Belshazzar did not humble himself.
-Verses 22-23 say that Belshazzar lifted up himself against the LORD of heaven by bringing out holy and dedicated cups to use for unholy purpose.
-Leviticus 10:10a says, “You are to distinguish between what is holy and what is ordinary” (New Living Translation).
+Verses 22-23 say that Belshazzar lifted up himself against the LORD of heaven by bringing out holy and dedicated cups to use for an unholy purpose.
+Leviticus 10:10a says you are to distinguish between what is holy and what is ordinary.
 Don’t use holy things for unholy purposes.

 God wasn’t against him for drinking!
 He was a pagan.
 God was angry with him for desecrating holy cups.
 Though he was not a Jew, he must have heard of the awesomeness of the God of the Jews.
 Belshazzar went too far, bringing holy cups out for unholy use.
 He must have been propelled by pride.
 Probably, he wanted to do what no king had done!
 Don’t defy God.